Next Page

 1000 Statewide Intake (SWI) Contact Center

-Statewide Intake (SWI) is the program within the Department of Family and Protective Services (DFPS) that operates the Texas Abuse Hotline.
+SWI is the program within the Department of Family and Protective Services (DFPS) that operates the Texas Abuse Hotline.
 The Texas Abuse Hotline operates 24 hours a day, seven days a week, 365 days a year.
 SWI intake specialists complete reports of abuse, neglect, and exploitation and route the reports to the appropriate program for investigation.
 These reports include allegations of:

 • Abuse, neglect, or exploitation of:

-• A person age 65 or older
+• A person age 65 or older.

-• An adult with a substantial impairment
+• An adult with a substantial impairment.

 • A caretaker.